Peak Design large Camera Cube

-Typical partitions in other inserts are just a flat sheet of foam sewn within a pocket of synthetic cloth.
+Typical partitions in other inserts are just a flat sheet of foam of variable thickness, stiffness and durability, sewn within a pocket of synthetic cloth.
 Most of these do their job of padding and keeping in place the pieces of photographic equipment, but at the expense of a higher weight and volume.
-Some of the cheapest partitions are stuffed with one-time plastic foam meant for packaging, instead of durable synthetic rubber foam.
+Some of the cheapest partitions are stuffed with very lightweight closed-cell plastic foam meant for one-time packaging, instead of a more durable material.

 The large Camera Cube comes with a total of 11 dividers, which should be sufficient for most needs.
 A "floating pocket" of a similar design is also included with each cube, and provides a number of internal, thinly lined pockets for memory cards and other flat accessories.
 The back of this pocket is lined with Velcro along three sides, so you are free to decide where in the insert to place it, and in which orientation.

 All partitions are Velcro-compatible, so you are free to attach partitions to each other in any position.
-You can also stack partitions in two layers for increased padding.
+You can also stack partitions in two layers for increased padding, particularly since they are thinner than average dividers.
 One of the few things I initially did not like about the dividers is that the three longest ones are not long enough to run from the top to the bottom of the large Camera Cube.
-You need to combine multiple dividers to do this, by placing one of the long dividers horizontal and the other two vertical like the strokes of a Π. Alternatively, you can place all three of the long dividers horizontal (like 三), but in this case you will lose the use of the side hatches.
+You need to combine multiple dividers to do this, by placing one of the long dividers horizontal and the other two vertical like the strokes of a Π. Alternatively, you can place all three of the long dividers horizontally (like 三), but in this case you will lose the use of the side hatches.